 How to make a floral beauty balm

 Once everything is fully melted, remove the beaker from the water bath and allow the balm to start cooling down.
-Once it reaches a soft trace, which should take around 10 minutes (when your stirring utensil leaves a line that bounces back), add in the bisabolol, vitamin E and the Rose plant pigment.
+Once it reaches a soft trace, which should take around 10 minutes (when your stirring utensil leaves a line that bounces back), add in the bisabolol, vitamin E and the rose plant pigment.
 This is your heat-sensitive ingredients phase (phase B) so we add these once the blend is below 40C.
 Stir the blend well to fully combine the ingredients together.

 .How to make a floral beauty balm